-Related-party transactions (RPTs) are common among Hong Kong listed companies.
-These are transactions between the company and its related-parties, as defined in details in the Chapter 14A of Listing Rules.
-According to the materiality and nature of the transaction, it may need to be disclosed or submitted to a shareholder meeting for approval.
+Related-party transactions (RPTs) are common at Chinese listed companies.
+These are transactions between the company and their related-parties, as defined in details in the Listing Rules of the Shanghai and Shenzhen Stock Exchange.
+According to the materiality of the transaction, it may need to be disclosed or submitted to a shareholder meeting for approval.
 Any shareholder who has a material interest in the transaction must abstain from voting on the resolution.
-If an RPT requires shareholders' approval, the issuer is required to establish an independent board committee comprised solely of independent nonexecutive directors and appoint an independent financial adviser to assist the independent board committee to prepare a recommendation to disinterested shareholders.
+All related-party transactions need to be vetted by independent directors.

-Broadly speaking, there are two types of RPTs: 1) one-off transactions, typically asset purchases or disposals; 2) recurring RPTs that are within the ordinary course of business, usually in the form of an ongoing goods and services purchase and provision agreement.
+Broadly speaking, there are two types of related-party transactions: 1) one-off transactions, typically asset purchases or disposals; 2) recurring RPTs that are within the ordinary course of business, usually in the form of an ongoing goods and services purchase and provision agreement.

 BlackRock assesses one-off RPTs on a case-by-case basis.
 Key factors we take into consideration include the strategic rationale and the fairness of the transaction terms.
-Moreover, BlackRock expects the company to disclose in detail the decision-making process the board and the independent directors have gone through to arrive at their recommendation to minority shareholders.
+Moreover, BlackRock expects the company to disclose in detail the decision-making process the board has gone through and the process the independent directors have gone through to arrive at their recommendation to minority shareholders.
 For such non-recurring transactions between related parties, the recommendation to support should come from the independent directors, and ideally, the terms should have been assessed through an independent appraisal process.
 In addition, it is good practice that it be approved by a separate vote of the non-conflicted shareholders.
 Where the above information is not disclosed or action is not taken to protect the rights of independent shareholders, BlackRock will consider voting against such proposals.

-Recurring RPTs involving the purchase and provision of goods and non-financial services are disclosed in the annual report in detail and are subject to approval by shareholders at least once every three years.
-In most cases, these transactions are within the normal course of business and are done at arms-length terms.
+Recurring RPTs involving the purchase and provision of goods and non-financial services are disclosed in the annual report in details and are subject to annual approval by shareholders.
+In most cases, these transactions are within the normal course of business and are transacted at arms-length terms.
 Where disclosure is sufficient, BlackRock generally finds these proposals supportable.